 But, your work doesn’t stop once you get users to convert.
 As important as it is to convert users, making them your loyal customers is even more important.
 You want to retain them, so they buy repeatedly and become your returning customers.
 To know-how, you can read our 5 hacks to boost your customer retention rate using email marketing.

 Hey there, thanks for reading till the end.
 Here are 3 ways we can help you grow your business:

 - Talk to an email expert.
 Need someone to take your email marketing to the next level?
 Mailmodo’s experts are here for you.
 Schedule a 30-minute email consultation.
 Don’t worry, it’s on the house.
 Book a meet here.

 - Send emails that bring higher conversions.
 Mailmodo is an ESP that helps you to create and send app-like interactive emails with forms, carts, calendars, games, and other widgets for higher conversions.
-Sign up now and send 10k free emails/month.
-Sign up here.
+Get started for free.

 - Get smarter with our email resources.
 Explore all our knowledge base here and learn about email marketing, marketing strategies, best practices, growth hacks, case studies, templates, and more.
 Access guides here.